 Fractions, decimals, ratios and proportions, and percentages are studied.
 Topics include basic calculations and word problems.
-The course also examines basic concepts in geometry and the four operations on integers as well as evaluation and simplification of polynomials and solutions of simple linear equations using the additive and multiplicative properties of equality and some algebraic applications.
+The course also examines basic concepts in geometry.
+Real world application as related to Arithmetic are stressed throughout the course.

 MAT 81: Elementary Algebra (0 credits)